stevemarple/RPi_ADC_hat/hardware/v1.0.0/README.md

 underside (solder from top-side).
 If any link wires are to be installed add them last, they provide the ability to test parts of the circuit separately.

+## Bill of materials (BOM)

+BOMs for several different build configurations, including the reference design, can be found in the directory (hardware/v1.0.0/bill_of_materials)[hardware/v1.0.0/bill_of_materials]. include: